GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

 - Go to the **Firebase Console** and create a new Firebase Web App in the _existing_ project.
 - Edit the **set_env_vars.sh** to replace _project_id_, and _firebase config_ values.

-  > **Hint**: During app setup, you will find these values in a code block during the `Add Firebase SDK` step

-  > **Hint**: If you have already continued to the console, these values can be found by clicking the settings cog next to `Project Overview` in the left-hand nav.

 ### Local Environment Setup

 - Start the application